Parlove2004/face-detection/README.md

 ##  Learning Outcome
 - Understanding computer vision basics
 - Working with OpenCV

+- ##  Note
+This project uses Haar Cascade classifiers provided by OpenCV for face detection.

 - Real-time image processing

 ##  How to Run